Too dense to go through: The importance of low-mass clusters for satellite quenching: Properties of clusters: Quenched population and gas density profiles

-In the left column we show the distribution of satellite host mass at their $t_{\rm q}$.
+In the left-hand column, we show the distribution of satellite host mass at their $t_{\rm q}$.
 We can see that, regardless of the mass of the cluster, quenching tends to happen in high-mass haloes.
 We find that the typical host mass at the time of quenching increases with $z=0$ cluster mass; this change is more appreciable in the pre-quenched population.
-However, note that the bins in these histograms are 0.5 dex wide; i.e. the peak of the distribution is in-between 13 $\leq \log_{10}M_{200}/$M$_{\odot} \leq 14.5$, and correspond to the typical mass range for low mass clusters.
+However, note that the bins in these histograms are 0.5 dex wide; i.e. the peak of the distribution is in-between 13 $\leq \log_{10}M_{200}/$M$_{\odot} \leq 14.5$, and correspond to the typical mass range for low-mass clusters.
 We will further explore this in detail in Section \ref{section:withredshift}.
 From the pre-quenched satellite population, we see that the peak in the host mass distribution at $t_{\rm q}$ moves from galaxy groups at the low-mass bin to low-mass clusters at the high-mass bin.
 This is a consequence of the hierarchical nature in which the clusters in our simulations are built.
-This result also shows that galaxies that arrive already quenched to the present-day clusters reached their quenched state earlier, when they entered another massive halo (log$_{10}M_{200}/$M$_{\odot} \geq$ 12.0).
+This result also shows that galaxies that arrive already quenched to the present-day clusters reached their quenched state earlier when they entered another massive halo (log$_{10}M_{200}/$M$_{\odot} \geq$ 12.0).

-The middle and right columns show the total stellar mass ($M_\star$) and the stellar mass fraction for the galaxies at their $t_{\rm q}$.
+The middle and right-hand columns show the total stellar mass ($M_\star$) and the stellar mass fraction for the galaxies at their $t_{\rm q}$.
 The stellar mass fraction is defined as the stellar mass divided by their total mass, $M_\star$/$M_{\rm galaxy}$.
-Galaxies quenched in-situ show a higher stellar mass and stellar ratio compared to the pre-quenched and quenched at the outskirts populations.
+Here, the total mass includes the stellar, gas, black-holes and dark matter mass.
+Galaxies quenched in situ show a higher stellar mass and stellar ratio compared to the pre-quenched and quenched at the outskirts populations.
 Moreover, galaxies that quenched on the outskirts of their $z=0$ clusters follow the same distribution as galaxies quenched as satellites of other clusters than their $z=0$ host, in both their stellar mass and stellar mass fraction.
 This suggests that the mechanisms affecting these two populations are similar.
+On the right-hand column, we can also see that pre-quenched galaxies tend to be more dark matter-dominated than their `in situ' quenched counterparts.
+We can also see that there is no relation between the median of the stellar to total mass ratio and the cluster mass in which galaxies reside at $z=0$, for all populations.